-Throughout my time supporting black owned businesses and attending events with a heavy focus on the back community.
+Throughout my time supporting black-owned businesses and attending events with a heavy focus on the black community.
 I have noticed that the conversation about including white or non-black people always comes up at some point.

 I completely understand why this conversation is being had, any business should be open to as many customers as they can.
 But when a business is focusing on natural afro textured hair, why is there a need for it’s products to be “suitable for all hair types“?.
 This is no shade to black owned businesses catering to all hair types.
 I just wonder why do we as black people feel the need to always include others into spaces that were predominately created for us?